-To produce an experience, however, that transcends the seductive physicality of paint and surface, an experience that is transformative and possibly redemptive, is immensely perplexing.
-Each day, you isolate yourself in your studio, submerged in purposeless activity, because painting has no common purpose.
-It doesn’t bear fruit, build cities, or end wars; it certainly was never meant to convenience.
-Furthermore, it carries its own measure of human absurdity: You absent yourself, barricaded and adamant, in your studio, in an attempt to communicate, to connect with the very society you are neglecting.
+There are quiet moments in my studio, often after a day’s efforts, which I am given to wondering: Why do I paint?
+I can’t claim it is by volition; if I were to choose a studio practice, it would be sculpture.
+Secondly, to be a painter is, incontrovertibly, one of the loneliest enterprises one can undertake and I would not recommend it to the faint of heart.
+Everyone at one time or another will “paint”.
+It is messy, and fun.
+But to attempt to produce an experience that transcends the seductive physicality of paint and surface, an experience that is transformative and possibly redemptive, is immensely perplexing.
+Each day, you isolate yourself in your studio, submerged in an activity for which there is no common purpose.
+Paintings are inedible, they do not bear fruit, build cities, or end wars; they certainly were never meant to convenience.
+Furthermore, ‘to paint’ carries its own measure of human absurdity: you absent yourself, barricaded and adamant, in your studio, in an attempt to communicate, to connect with the very society you are neglecting!
 And those connections you strive to make are timeless; the dead, the living, the unborn, are all watching patiently.

 I have had the opportunity to be confronted with such a transformative experience.
 Twice.
 The first (Bathers By A River—Matisse 1909-1917) was enough of an assault on the senses that I knew in a flash my pursuit of architecture was suddenly inadequate and stultifying.